tomjkidd/hello-cljs/doc/chapter_001_the_happy_path.md

 GCC.
 By using the GCC and GCL, ClojureScript benefits by getting browser support and optimization.

-For now, the only GCL code we need to think about are the function provided for namespaces. `require` and `provide`.
+For now, the only GCL code we need to think about are the functions provided for namespaces. `require` and `provide`.
 But, more on that later...

 The following commands will download clojurescript and attempt to build it.
-The result of the build is a java .jar file that contains everything needed to allow our project to turn ClojureScript file into JavaScript.
+The result of the build is a java .jar file that contains everything needed to allow our project to turn ClojureScript files into JavaScript.

 The build script will result in a version of org.clojure/clojurescript being created in your local repository (for me, that is _~/.m2/repository_), which can then be used as a dependency in our project.

-NOTE: You can use a stable release jar by going to [http://clojurescript.org](http.clojurescript.org).
+NOTE: You can use a stable release jar by going to [http://clojurescript.org](http://clojurescript.org).
 I've decided not to just so that I am using the most current code.

 ```bash